evannorton/RetroMMO-Types/README.md

-# RetroMMO-GameDataStructure
+# RetroMMO-Types
-TypeScript interfaces for RetroMMO's game data
+TypeScript types for RetroMMO